 In retrospect, the series never really got it right, especially the cornerstone of RPG's, combat, is always the element that feels the most underdeveloped in the games.
-The skills are a nice addition to the game, but on the other hand, they're not strictly necessary element either, even if you think about creating puzzles with different kind of solutions when playing with different classes.
+The skills are a nice addition to the game, but on the other hand, they're not a strictly necessary element either, even if you think about creating puzzles with different kind of solutions when playing with different classes.
 Maniac Mansion for an example managed to offer similar kind of gameplay with just having a pool of characters with different skills, which leads to solving the game in a bit different manner, as not everyone can fix a telephone for an example or record an awesome demo tape.

 Also, especially in the first 4 games, the RPG elements effect relatively little on the gameplay itself.
-Sure, a thief can't use heavy weapons, but there are no penalties for using heavy armor, the amount of equipment you can gather is extremely limited, especially when you compare QFG-series to games like SSI's gold box Dungeons and Dragons license games and so on.
+Sure, a thief can't use heavy weapons, but there are no penalties for using heavy armour, the amount of equipment you can gather is extremely limited, especially when you compare QFG-series to games like SSI's gold box Dungeons and Dragons license games and so on.

-The three character classes, a magic user, a thief and a fighter, do provide some amount or replayability to the games, especially when you compare them to your typical adventure game.
+The three character classes, a magic user, a thief and a fighter, do provide some amount of replayability to the games, especially when you compare them to your typical adventure game.
 Each game has things only a character with certain skills can do, so even if you are playing with a hybrid character it is a nice idea to play the game with a pure character class as well, especially when you get to the third game.
 Both 4th and 5th have things only a specific class can reach or see, so all that adds to the longevity of the games.Then there are the different puzzle solutions for different classes, so that adds to the game as well.
 But again, a character with skills other than his own can solve puzzles in all the ways possible, the difference is, that you only score when solving in class appropriate means.
 That matters only if you're interested in maximum scores though.

 The thing is, that after you've played the games through once, they don't really offer a huge amount of challenge for additional playthroughs.
 Especially if you figure out how the skill systems work, it is fairly simple to just max out the character very quickly.
 And the adventure parts themselves don't change, so if you know answers to the puzzles, there's not really that much meat in the games to make them last.